-Although it’s an oil — and we usually think that oil that sits on our skin is what causes breakouts — jojoba oil works as a protectant and skin cleanser.
+Although it’s a cold-pressed oil — and we usually think that oil that sits on our skin is what causes breakouts — jojoba works as a protectant and cleanser.

-Jojoba oil can also accelerate the wound-healing process, as indicated in a study done at the Department of Environment and Life Sciences in Italy.
+It can also accelerate the wound-healing process, as indicated in a study done at the Department of Environment and Life Sciences in Italy.
 The results proved that jojoba oil speeds up wound closures and stimulates collagen synthesis.

-5. Promotes Hair Health
+5. Supports Hair Health

-Because essential oils can cause skin irritations for some people, the study showed that mixing them with jojoba oil is effective.
-Research suggests that adding three to six drops of essential oil to one tablespoon of jojoba oil serves as a hair loss remedy because it treats dry hair follicles.
+Because essential oils can cause irritations for some people, reports suggest that mixing them with jojoba oil is helpful.
+Adding three to six drops of essential oil to one tablespoon of jojoba oil serves as a hair loss remedy because it treats dry hair follicles.

-6. Contains Vitamin E
+6. Has Vitamin E

-Studies show that vitamin E helps reduce inflammation both within your body and on your skin, helping to maintain a healthy and youthful appearance.
-These antioxidant properties are also helpful when you’re exposed to cigarette smoke or ultraviolet rays from sunlight, protecting against skin cancer.
+Studies show that vitamin E helps reduce inflammation both within your body and on your skin, helping maintain a healthy and youthful appearance.
+These antioxidant properties are also helpful when you’re exposed to cigarette smoke or ultraviolet rays from sunlight, helping protect against skin cancer.

 When using jojoba oil containing vitamin E, it’s absorbed by the epidermis layer of the skin and can be used to treat sunburn, which is one of the leading causes of skin cancer.
 Because it speeds up cell regeneration, it can also be used to treat scars, acne and wrinkles.

 7. Contains Vitamin B Complex

 Vitamin B5 (called pantothenic acid), for example, helps in treating skin reactions from radiation therapy and may speed up wound and cut healing.
-It’s also known to delay the appearance of premature aging, like wrinkles and dark spots on the skin.
+It’s also known to delay the appearance of premature aging, like wrinkles and dark spots.

-Data gathered from recent studies suggest that pantothenic acid induces an accelerating effect on the normal healing process due to certain mechanisms that it helps control.
+Data gathered from several studies suggest that pantothenic acid induces an accelerating effect on the normal healing process due to certain mechanisms that it helps control.
 This vitamin B5 benefit, which you can get from using jojoba oil, keeps your skin free from infection and bacteria as it tries to heal.